davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   date and by which author.
 The color of the line indicates the author of the last change.
 The blame output is generated for each file that is analyzed.

-History
-  Values for the history option are:

-  - :guilabel:`none` (default).
-The generated blame sheets show the lines of each file as they are in the latest commit.

-  - :guilabel:`dynamic` and :guilabel:`static`.
-The top line of the blame sheet for each file shows all commits that have changed the file.
-The user can select a commit from the list to see the file as it was at that commit.
-The blame sheet then shows the file as it was at that commit, with the lines colored according to the author of the last change to that line.
-The differences between the :guilabel:`dynamic` and :guilabel:`static` modes
-    are:

-    In the dynamic mode, the blame sheet is generated on the fly when the user selects a commit from the list.
-When this mode is selected in the GUI, automatically the view option is set to true and the output formats html and excel are set the false.
-These options are then also disabled.
-Although the dynamic mode cannot be used in the GUI, it can be selected and saved, and then used in the CLI.

-    In the static mode, the blame sheets for all commits in the top list are generated when the analysis is started and all generated blame sheets are embedded in the generated html file.
-When this mode is selected in the GUI, automatically the  output formats html and excel and set to true and false, respectively and both are disabled.

-    When the blame history option is reset to :guilabel:`none`, the options view, html and excel are enabled.

 Exclusions
   By means of this option, excluded blame lines can be hidden, shown or removed from the blame output.
 Blame lines can be excluded for three reasons: